uberfastman/yfpy/README.md

 * Before running any integration tests, make a copy of [`auth/EXAMPLE.env`](https://github.com/uberfastman/yfpy/blob/main/auth/EXAMPLE.env) in the [`auth/`](https://github.com/uberfastman/yfpy/blob/main/auth/) directory and rename it to `.env`.
 * Copy your Yahoo `Client ID` and `Client Secret` into the environment variables in `.env` so that pytest can use them when hitting the Yahoo Fantasy Sports API.
 * If this is the first time running pytest with your Yahoo API credentials, you ***MUST*** allow interactive prompts within pytest by using the `-s` flag.
+* The fixture values in [`test/integration/conftest.py`](https://github.com/uberfastman/yfpy/blob/main/test/integration/conftest.py) are defined in [`quickstart/quickstart.py`](https://github.com/uberfastman/yfpy/blob/main/quickstart/quickstart.py), and can be changed for testing by uncommenting/commenting out the values inside each respective function.

 #### Running